aws-samples/amazon-documentdb-samples/blogs/clientvpn-docdb/Readme.md

 **Testing the connectivity**

-After successfully launching the CloudFormation stack, to test the connectivity, please follow the steps as mentioned \<link to the section on testing from blog\>.
+After successfully launching the CloudFormation stack, to test the connectivity, please follow the steps as mentioned in the [blog](https://aws.amazon.com/blogs/database/securely-access-amazon-documentdb-with-mongodb-compatibility-locally-using-aws-client-vpn/).

 **Cleanup**